 All applicants should have a good standard of sight-reading and be able to hold a line confidently on their own.
 Singers may be encouraged to take solo parts as well as singing in ensembles.
 Those applying as instrumentalists will also have opportunities to sing if they wish.
 Non-singing/playing observers are welcome if we have space.
 Pre-formed vocal consorts are especially encouraged to apply.

-2 August, 4pm: the course begins with a short lecture-recital given by the tutors in the College Chapel.
-5 August, 8pm:Courtiers of Grace will give an evening concert at Emmanuel United Reformed Church, in central Cambridge.
+1 August, 4pm: the course begins with a short lecture-recital given by the tutors.
+It will not be open to public.
+4 August, 8pm:Courtiers of Grace will give an evening concert at Emmanuel United Reformed Church, in central Cambridge.
 Pre-concert talk by Dr Grantley McDonald will start at 7pm.
-7 August, 7.30pm:there will be a chance for students to perform their own choice of music to other participants in an informal setting.
-8 August, 7.30pm: on the final evening, course members will participate in a public concert, performing works studied during the week, at Emmanuel United Reformed Church.
+6 August, 7.30pm:there will be a chance for students to perform their own choice of music to other participants in an informal setting.
+7 August, 7.30pm: on the final evening, course members will participate in a public concert, performing works studied during the week.
+Venue TBC.

 We make every effort to assist with bursaries where appropriate.
 Please see our Bursaries page for details.